The Hilton Head Lifestyle

 Hilton Head Island is more than just resort communities.
 Whether you’re looking for a family home in a natural setting or easy living in a villa offering concierge services, residents can find a place to call home that suits their own version of paradise.
 Hilton Head Island and Bluffton feature 24 gated communities, many boasting water, golf or nature views.
 Contact one of our Hilton Head Real Estate Professionals to begin looking for your next home.

 Throughout the year, a number of exciting outdoor festivals and events are held on the Island.
-Here is a sampling of few of the great festivals: Gullah Celebration (February); Hilton Head Island Wine & Food Festival (March); The RBC Heritage PGA TOUR golf tournament (April); Hilton Head Seafood Festival (April); Bluffton Village Festival (May); Hilton Head Island Art Festival (May); Harbourfest (June-August); Historic Bluffton Arts & Seafood Festival (October); and Hilton Head Island Concours d’Elegance (November).
-Click here for a full list of events and festivals.
+Here is a sampling of few of the great festivals: Gullah Celebration (February); Hilton Head Seafood Festival (February); Hilton Head Island Wine & Food Festival (March); The RBC Heritage PGA TOUR golf tournament (April); Bluffton Village Festival (May); Hilton Head Island Art Festival (May); Harbourfest (June-August); Historic Bluffton Arts & Seafood Festival (October); and Hilton Head Island Concours d’Elegance (November).

 Arts & Cultural Offerings